Sun-lab/HLA-aware-prediction-using-TCRs/README.md

 # TCR-based Infection Prediction by Conditioning on HLA
-This repo contains the source code files that are associated with the paper [Exploration of the Roles of HLAs When Predicting Infection Status by T Cell Receptors](https://www.biorxiv.org/content/10.1101/2024.11.18.624054v1).
-T cells are critical components of human immune system.
-When a cell is infected by a virus, it presents viral peptides on its surface using human leukocyte antigen (HLA) proteins.
-These peptide-HLA complexes are recognized by T cells through interactions with T cell receptors (TCRs).
-A human blood sample can contain millions of unique TCRs, which is a sample from the TCR repertoire of the individual.
-TCR repertoire-wide association studies (TReWAS) aim to evaluate the association between individual TCRs and disease or exposure status.
-Previous studies have demonstrated that TCRs associated with viral infections can be identified through TReWAS, and such TCRs can be used to predict current or past infection with high accuracy.
-Notably, many TCRs are strongly associated with specific HLA alleles, suggesting that incorporating HLA information could enhance the accuracy of TReWAS analyses and TCR-based predictions.
-In our study, we evaluated TCR-based predictions by conditioning on individual HLA alleles or their k-nearest neighbors.
-We observed improved prediction accuracy for certain HLA alleles.
-Furthermore, these HLA-specific predictions provide insights into the role of specific HLAs in the infection or disease of interest, offering potential applications in personalized medicine.
+This repository contains the source code associated with the paper, [Exploration of the Roles of HLAs When Predicting Infection Status by T Cell Receptors](https://www.biorxiv.org/content/10.1101/2024.11.18.624054v1).

+A T cell can recognize some specific peptide-HLA complexes presented on cell surfaces by its T cell receptor (TCR).
+A blood sample can contain millions of unique TCRs, representing a snapshot of an individual’s TCR repertoire.
+TCR repertoire-wide association studies (TReWAS) aim to identify associations between individual TCRs and disease or exposure status.
+Prior research has shown that TCRs linked to viral infections can be discovered through TReWAS, and such TCRs can accurately predict current or past infections.
+Many of these TCRs are strongly associated with specific HLA alleles, suggesting that incorporating HLA information may enhance both TReWAS analyses and TCR-based predictions.

+In our study, we evaluated TCR-based predictions while conditioning on individual HLA alleles or their k-nearest neighbors.
+We observed improved prediction accuracy for som HLA alleles.
+These HLA-specific predictions offer insights into the role of particular HLAs in infection or disease, with potential applications in personalized medicine.

 # Terminology
-**HLA-agonistic Model**: The model trained using all individuals regardless of the HLA decomposition of each training individual.
+A **HLA-agonistic Model** was trained using all individuals regardless of their HLA alleles.

-**HLA-specific Model**: The model trained using only the individuals that carry a specific HLA allele.
-Each model correspondes to a specific allele.
+A **HLA-specific Model** for an HLA allele was trained using the individuals that carry a specific HLA allele.

-**Combined Model**: The model trained by combininig the significant TCRs identified by the HLA-agonistic model and the HLA-specific model.
+A **Combined Model** for an HLA allele was trained by combininig the TCRs identified by the HLA-agonistic model and the HLA-specific model.

 For details of how the models are trained and evaluated, please refer to the paper's method section.